aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 }
 ```

-Portion has its own template [portion.html](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/blob/main/Aspose.Slides.WebExtensions/Templates/common/portion.html) and the model is generated for it, which will be added to the output paragraph.html template then:
+Portion has its own template [portion.html](https://github.com/aspose-slides/Aspose.Slides.WebExtensions/blob/main/Aspose.Slides.WebExtensions/Templates/common/portion.html) and a model is generated for it.
+That model will be added to the output paragraph.html template:
 ``` html
 @Raw(Include("portion", subModel).ToString().Replace(Environment.NewLine, ""));
 ```

-For each shape type is used its own template, which is added to a set of common templates from Aspose.Slides.WebExtensions project.
-Templates are united in ToSinglePageWebDocument and ToMultiPageWebDocument methods to get the final result.
+For each shape type, we use a custom template, which is added to the general set of templates from the Aspose.Slides.WebExtensions project.
+Templates are combined in the ToSinglePageWebDocument and ToMultiPageWebDocument methods to provide a final result.
 These are common templates used in both single and multi-page:

 -templates
 +-common